mikeizbicki/ucr-cs100/README.md

 Many of the required readings for this course were written by former cs100 students.
 If you do a good job on this project, future cs 100 students will be learning from you for years to come!

-**By the end of the course, you should be comfortable running your own open source projects and contributing to other people's projects.**
+By the end of the course, you should be comfortable running your own open source projects and contributing to other people's projects.

 ### instructors

 position | name | office hours (WCH 110)
 --- | --- | ---
-lecturer | Mike Izbicki | Tuesday 11-noon
+lecturer | Mike Izbicki | TBD
-teaching assistant | Busra Celikkaya | Friday 2pm-3pm
+teaching assistant | Busra Celikkaya | TBD
-teaching assistant | Zachary Benavides | Friday 1pm-2pm

 **IMPORTANT:**
-If you want to contact the instructors about the course, you should NOT do it via email.
-Instead, you should report an issue via github.
+If you want to contact the instructors about the course, you should report an issue via github.
 We will talk about how to do this in class.
 This is a system similar to the piazza system you may already be familiar with, but it is more popular for open source software development.